 Many of us have been working from home for more than a few months now due to the ongoing lockdown and social distancing.
 It’s been hard to adjust and stay productive throughout this whole situation; not only because of the stress regarding the Coronavirus, but also the change in our social circumstances and living situations.
 It is easy for us to overwhelm ourselves when we are working from home.
 It is important to do certain things to avoid facing burn-out.

 I faced some demotivating circumstances when I had to move home to my parents’ house and work from my childhood bedroom at the beginning of lockdown.
 This made working from home hard as I had very little workspace.
 Not only that, but I was sharing the house with two other professionals who were working from home at the same time as me.
 The internet was overloaded and we all had to work in separate spaces so as not to interrupt each other.
 Luckily, we switched to a provider like midco internet and things improved a lot.
 It’s no surprise that the internet got overloaded with so many of us working!
 Once we switched providers everything was back to normal though.
 Working from home left me feeling alone, frustrated and demotivated!

 Being stuck indoors in a flat or flatshare is hard, especially when your only opportunity to get out is during daily exercise or when you’re getting groceries.
 Sadly that was, and still is, the reality for a lot of people during the lockdown period.
 These situations are not great for your mental health, and definitely not great for your productivity levels.
 As such, burn-out is rife thanks to lockdown.
+I know some who have managed to get some of the best private healthcare UK to access some sort of support faster, but that’s not going to be an option for everyone.
 Whether you’re still working from home or have since been able to return to the workspace, here is how to tackle burn-out in whichever form it has appeared.

 Make A Dedicated Workspace